WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 - Final Presentations are due week of the 17th of February for all students.
 Practice presentations will be done the week of the 10th February.
 - Please read through this page to see the list of projects and how to apply.

-## Types of projects

-Many of the projects work in the Data Analysis and [Research Software Engineering](https://rse-aunz.github.io/) space using High Performance Compute (HPC).
-We work across diverse projects such as imaging, cryo-EM, genomics, transcriptomics, clinical informatics, and capacity planning.

-We mainly work with projects that use R and Shiny, Python, Julia, bash, while also making the most out of other technologies such as RStudio, Jupyter notebooks, PowerBI and other applications within the data analytics space.

 ## Learn real world skills